Microsoft Exchange Server: 2020

 In February 2020, an ASP.NET vulnerability was discovered and exploited relying on a default setting allowing attackers to run arbitrary code with system privileges, only requiring a connection to the server as well as being logged into any user account which can be done through credential stuffing.

 The exploit relied on all versions of Microsoft Exchange using the same static validation key to decrypt, encrypt, and validate the 'View State' by default on all installations of the software and all versions of it, where the View State is used to temporarily preserve changes to an individual page as information is sent to the server.
 The default validation key used is therefore public knowledge, and so when this is used the validation key can be used to decrypt and falsely verify a modified View State containing commands added by an attacker.

 When logged in as any user, any .ASPX page is then loaded, and by requesting both the session ID of the user login and the correct View State directly from the server, this correct View State can be deserialised and then modified to also include arbitrary code and then be falsely verified by the attacker.
 This modified View State is then serialised and passed back to the server in a GET request along with the session ID to show it is from a logged-in user; in legitimate use, the view state should always be returned in a POST request, and never a GET request.
 This combination causes the server to decrypt and run this added code with its own privileges, allowing the server to be fully compromised as any command can therefore be run.

 In July 2020, Positive Technologies published research explaining how hackers can attack Microsoft Exchange Server without exploiting any vulnerabilities.
 It was voted into Top 10 web hacking techniques of 2020 according to PortSwigger Ltd.

 2021

 In 2021, critical zero-day exploits were discovered in Microsoft Exchange Server.
-Thousands of organisations have been affected by hackers using these techniques to steal information and install malicious code.
+Thousands of organizations have been affected by hackers using these techniques to steal information and install malicious code.
 Microsoft revealed that these vulnerabilities had existed for around 10 years, but were exploited only from January 2021 onwards.
 The attack affected the email systems of an estimated 250,000 global customers, including state and local governments, policy think tanks, academic institutions, infectious disease researchers and businesses such as law firms and defense contractors.

 In a separate incident, an ongoing brute-force campaign from mid-2019 to the present (July 2021), attributed by British and American (NSA, FBI, CISA) security agencies to the GRU, uses/used publicly known Exchange vulnerabilities, as well as already-obtained account credentials and other methods, to infiltrate networks and steal data.

+2023

+In September 2023, Microsoft was notified that Microsoft Exchange is vulnerable to remote code execution including data theft attacks.
+Microsoft has not fixed these issues yet.